-Marty has 39 years of experience providing services and management of residential and employment services for individuals with disabilities.
-Ms. Gold has worked in senior management at Challenge for 16 years, served as faculty at Cornell University’s Employment and Disability Institute and The Institute for Community Inclusion in Boston providing staff training and technical assistance related to Employment and Transition from School to Work, and has served as co-author and principal evaluator on multiple state and federal grants.
-In her current position, Marty is responsible for the development and implementation of all pre-vocational, employment and other support services to youth and adults with disabilities and other employment barriers.
-When not at work she lives with her husband Doug Bayer and their two dogs, Gabe and Zak, in their retreat in Danby enjoys hiking, swimming, x-country skiing with the dogs and reading good mystery novels.
+I have almost 40 years experience providing services and management of residential and employment services for individuals with disabilities.
+I have worked in senior management at Challenge for 17 years, served as faculty at Cornell University’s Employment and Disability Institute and The Institute for Community Inclusion in Boston providing staff training and technical assistance related to Employment and Transition from School to Work.
+I have served as co-author and principal evaluator on multiple state and federal grants.
+In my current position, I am responsible for the development and implementation of all pre-vocational, employment and other support services to youth and adults with disabilities and other employment barriers.
+When not at work I live with my husband Doug Bayer and our two dogs, Gabe and Zak, in our retreat in Danby where we enjoy hiking, swimming, x-country skiing with the dogs and reading good mystery novels.

 Director of Development

 I have been working at Challenge since October 1, 2014.
 Deciding to change careers late in life and join the Challenge family was one of the best decisions I have ever made.
 My role here is not just what I do it’s become who I am.
 It’s hard to point to one thing as the best part of working at Challenge.
 I am grateful every day that I can work alongside some of the most genuinely caring and dedicated people I have ever met.
 The is no greater feeling than knowing the work you do helps other people pursue and accomplish their dreams.
 If you believe it you can achieve it!